uselesstechjunks/leetcode/docs/source/dl/application/nlp.rst

 		- The LLM processes the entire private dataset, creating references to all entities and relationships within the source data, which are then used to create an LLM-generated knowledge graph.
 		- This graph is then used to create a bottom-up clustering that organizes the data hierarchically into semantic clusters This partitioning allows for pre-summarization of semantic concepts and themes, which aids in holistic understanding of the dataset.
 		- At query time, both of these structures are used to provide materials for the LLM context window when answering a question.
-		- eval:
+		- Eval:

-			- comprehensiveness (completeness within the framing of the implied context of the question)
+			- Comprehensiveness (completeness within the framing of the implied context of the question)
-			- human enfranchisement (provision of supporting source material or other contextual information)
+			- Human enfranchisement (provision of supporting source material or other contextual information)
-			- diversity (provision of differing viewpoints or angles on the question posed)
+			- Diversity (provision of differing viewpoints or angles on the question posed)
-			- selfcheckgpt
+			- Selfcheckgpt

 *****************************************************************************************
 Task Specific Setup